antfromano/milestone-project-2/README.md

         3. As a Future Collaborator, I want a simple format to with regards to projects.

         ![Alt text](assets/images/contactpagescreenshot.jpg)

 -   ### Design
     -   #### Color Scheme
         -   The main colors used are black, gray and white.
     -   #### Typography
         -   The Balsamiq Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
     -   #### Imagery
-        -   Background Image - selected for a comic book aesthetic and filtered to grayscale.
+        -   Utilized HTML, CSS, Javascript and Bootstrap.
-        -   Utilized HTML, CSS and Bootstrap with background image from [here](https://www.freepik.com/free-vector/abstract-bright-comic-book-background_1124955.ht) and guidance from [here](https://stackoverflow.com/questions/10869739/how-to-make-full-screen-background-in-a-web-page)
+        -   Bill images obtained [here](https://www.webnots.com/icon-to-image-converter/icon/money) and resized [here](https://online-photo-converter.com/resize-photo)

 *   ### Wireframes

-    -   The Balsamiq Cloud Wireframe providing framework for development is accessible [here](https://github.com/antfromano/milestone-project-1/blob/master/docs/wireframe_from_balsamiq.pdf)
+    -   The Balsamiq Cloud Wireframe providing framework for development is accessible [here](https://github.com/antfromano/milestone-project-2/blob/e4849dc31940bdcd2ccdc165cd128a89167c7342/docs/wireframe_from_balsamiq.pdf.pdf)

 ## Features